-- Downzoned more than 417 acres to protect our communities from overdevelopment—the most ambitious plan in two decades in this part of Baltimore County, and the most land ever downzoned in Towson, Carney, and the Cromwell Valley.
+- Downzoned hundreds of acres to protect our communities from overdevelopment—the most ambitious plan in two decades in this part of Baltimore County, and the most land ever downzoned in Towson, Carney, and the Cromwell Valley.

 - Secured funding to build four parks in Perry Hall, two parks in Towson, and a new park along the Loch Raven Boulevard corridor.

 - Helped create two greenways in Perry Hall—the Indian Rock and Seven Oaks Environmental Conservation Areas—that include 54 acres of protected land.

 - Authored the legislation that created Neighborhood Commons, or "open space" zoning.

 - Boosted development open fees in Downtown Towson, generating funds for projects like the expansion of Towson Manor Park.

 - Blocked plans to widen Chapel and Forge Roads, saving private property and preserving the character of this local route in Perry Hall.

 - Supported a land transfer that protected 11 acres of wooded property on Honeygo Boulevard and an acre of open space next to the Perry Hall library, allowing Angel Park to be built.

 - Passed legislation that bans panhandle building lots in Carney, Cub Hill, Parkville, and Perry Hall’s Honeygo area.